United flight makes emergency landing in Houston due to possible engine fire

 The flight initially departed from the Houston airport at 8:52 p.m. on Tuesday night and landed at the same airport two hours later, at 10:50 p.m., according to the tracking site FlightAware.

-"The flight landed safely and passengers deplaned at the gate.
-We are making arrangements to get our customers to their destination," United said in a statement.
+"The flight landed safely and passengers deplaned at the gate," United said in a statement.
+The airline said it arranged for a new plane to take passengers who were on that flight from Houston to Rio on Wednesday morning.

 No hospitalizations or injuries were reported in connection with the incident.
 The FAA said it will investigate.